dymodi/dymodi.github.io/Blog/For-Students/Steps-Towards-a-Paper.md

   * The experiments and evaluations you did can be only a subset or a special case of your scope.
 For example, we test a dispatching algorithm on a grid in the urban delivery platform. -->
 <!-- * Innovation
   * Instead of listing several innovations, it will be better to articulate one major difference or innovation. -->
 * Utilize the discussion time with your professor **wisely** and **efficiently**.
-In addition learning what your professor told you, also try to learn how he/she comes up with the question/ideas and how the question/idea is communicated.
+In addition learning what your professor told you, also try to learn how your professor comes up with the question/ideas and how the question/idea is communicated.
 * Find a good timing to discuss the problem/idea with your professor.
 Bringing the problem/idea up too early without a thorough review of the questions above may end up with your idea challenged easily by your professor.
 It's a waste of time for both of you.
 Bringing the idea up too late after you've done a lot of literature review and experiments may end up with your problem/idea (1) not aligned with the group's goal/expertise (2) has some inherent limitations that you didn't realizem, which means the weeks you've spent on the literature review and experiments are wasted.
 A good timing is that you have *briefly* reviewed the problem/idea with some *quick* literature review and experiments.
 * Prepare for the meetings with your professor carefully.
 Prepare a Google doc and with a brief description of your problem/idea/progress and share it with your professor **the day before the meeting**.
 * Check your Google Doc with the following questions: